 Fraud is theft

-It is important that people who are falsely claiming are reported to the fraud investigations team.
-The more information you give us, the more likely the investigation will result in a successful conclusion.
+It is important that people who are falsely claiming housing benefit or council tax support are reported.
+The more information provided, the more likely the investigation will result in a successful conclusion.

 Benefit fraud is theft and increases the amount of tax everyone has to pay.
-The government estimates that benefit fraud costs £2 billion every year, meaning less money for those who really need it.
+The government estimates that benefit fraud costs £2billion every year.

 - Failing to declare an income for example earnings, pensions or another type of benefit

 - Failing to declare a change in your circumstances, this could be a change to your household (anyone in the property regardless of their relationship to you), income or capital

 - Claiming whilst living elsewhere, permanently or temporarily